Blake Proehl: Music career

+Proehl appeared on the 22nd season of American Idol, and his audition was aired on February 18, 2024, successfully advancing to the Hollywood rounds.
+He later advanced to the Top 24 on April 1, 2024, performing the song "Anyone" by Justin Bieber.
+He did not advance to the Top 20.

 Personal life

 Proehl's father, Ricky Proehl, played wide receiver in the NFL for 17 seasons.
 His brother, Austin, played for the New York Giants but was released on August 16, 2022.